 The equipment we have suggested in this guide is compatible with both Android and iOS (Apple) devices.
 However other hardware are available via the Breedr shop.

 But, if you would rather not be getting your phone out when you're handling cattle we recommend the Galaxy Tab8 which costs about £130.

 If you already have, or intend to buy, other weighing equipment, you can check compatibility with Breedr using this table:

 Once you've selected the right weigh kit for you, the next step is connecting your hardware and devices to get ready for weighing.

 Visit our guide on getting your weigh kit connected:

-If you need further assistance, please use the chat window to your right, call our customer support team on 01243 210286 or email support email@example.com
+Need some help?
+Use the chat window to your right on web or the help button on mobile, call our customer support team on 01243 210386 or email support email@example.com